 Nurtec ODT (rimegepant) is a brand-name orally disintegrating tablet that’s prescribed to treat and help prevent migraine episodes in adults.
 As with other drugs, Nurtec ODT can cause side effects, such as nausea and indigestion.

 Nurtec ODT belongs to a drug class called calcitonin gene-related peptide antagonists.
 The drug is not available in a generic version.
 Nurtec ODT is available as a 75-milligram (mg) orally disintegrating tablet (ODT), which dissolves after you place it on or underneath your tongue.

-Nurtec ODT comes in one strength: 75 milligrams (75 mg).
-Read on to learn about potential side effects of the 75-mg strength of Nurtec ODT.
-Common, mild, and serious side effects in adults are addressed below.
-For a general overview of Nurtec ODT, see this article.
+Read on to learn about potential common, mild, and serious side effects of Nurtec ODT.
+For a general overview of the drug, including details about its uses, see this article.

 Nurtec ODT can cause certain side effects, some of which are more common than others.
 These side effects may be temporary, lasting a few days to weeks.
 However, if the side effects last longer than that, bother you, or become severe, be sure to talk with your doctor or pharmacist.

 These are the more common side effects reported by people who took Nurtec ODT in clinical trials:

 For more information about these side effects, see “Side effect specifics” below.

 Mild side effects can occur with Nurtec ODT treatment.
 For more information, you can refer to Nurtec ODT’s prescribing information.

 Mild side effects that have been reported with Nurtec ODT are described in “Side effect specifics” below.
 These include: